 Seiryu rods (often called hae rods in Japan) bridge the gap between micro fishing and either tenkara or keiryu.
 They are ultralight telescopic rods, similar to tenkara or keiryu rods, but designed for small fish in placid streams.
 Most Japanese anglers use them to catch dace and chubs.
 In that sense, seiryu fishing falls into what we would call micro fishing.
 Tanago fishing would also be included in what we would call micro fishing, although it is very, very different from seiryu fishing.

 Most in the US use seiryu rods in place of tenkara rods while fishing for trout, as do some Japanese anglers.
 They are very light and very sensitive, and they cast light tenkara lines very well.
 It is not surprising that they have developed a bit of a cult following here in the US.

 The photo above was taken from the Nissin seiryu rod web page.
 In Japan, seiryu rods are used with flies and or bait (using a small float rather than the markers used in keiryu fishing).

-The shorter, softer ones, perhaps 1.9 or 2.4 meters, are ideal for micro fishing (in the broad sense of the term - fishing for small fish of any species).
+The shorter ones, such as the 2.4 meter Nissin Air Stage Hakubai, are ideal for micro fishing (in the broad sense of the term - fishing for small fish of any species).

 The slightly longer seiryu rods, 2.9 to 3.4 meters, make wonderful rods for tenkara-style fishing for sunfish or creek chubs or baby bass or small wild trout in smaller streams.

 If the smaller streams you fish do not have particularly fast currents, or particularly large fish, a seiryu rod is all the rod you'd need.
 If you want to actually feel the fight of a modest fish, choose a rod that is actually designed to catch modest fish.